 Post in forums and include your URL as a footer of your profile, for those forums that allow it.
 Some forums have high Page Rank value, so it is worth researching and creating an account for it.
 For example IBM, Apple, and Adobe have user forums that have great PR and link juice.

+For continuous learning you can also read and contribute to SEO forums like Digital Point.
 I hope this helps you.
 Best of luck in your journey for top search rankings.